USAID Green Invest Asia

 Cambodia currently lacks a private sector focused financial institution which has the capability to source and attract domestic and international climate finance into Cambodia, and then to on lend into local businesses and projects, whose activities will have strong climate outcomes.

-One of the direct outcomes of MSP’s work was supporting the establishment of The Cambodian Sustainable Finance Initiative (CSFI).
-CSFI is an initiative led by the Association of Banks in Cambodia (ABC), with the support of MSP and partners, to develop and strengthen finance sector safeguards and risk management standards related to social and environmental impacts which are potentially created through the private sector.
+One of the direct outcomes of MSC’s work was supporting the establishment of The Cambodian Sustainable Finance Initiative (CSFI).
+CSFI is an initiative led by the Association of Banks in Cambodia (ABC), with the support of MSC and partners, to develop and strengthen finance sector safeguards and risk management standards related to social and environmental impacts which are potentially created through the private sector.

 All Cambodian banks have signed up and agreed to cooperate and work together to improve the environmental and social risk management lending standards and safeguards capacity across their industry.